Communicable disease threats report, 1-7 December 2013, week 49

 In March 2013, a novel avian influenza A(H7N9) virus was detected in patients in China.
 Since then, the outbreak has affected 13 Chinese provinces and Taiwan causing 141 cases of human infection, including 45 deaths.
 Since the end of May 2013, only sporadic cases have been reported.
 During week 49, one new case was reported in Hong Kong (China) in a patient with recent travel history to Shenzhen, Guangdong province, where cases have occurred previously.

-20 Jun 2019 - This issue of the ECDC Communicable Disease Threats Report (CDTR) covers the period from 16-22 June 2019 and includes updates on Ebola virus disease, West Nile virus infection, chikungunya virus disease and acute neurological syndrome in Peru.
+30 Jul 2021 - This issue of the ECDC Communicable Disease Threats Report (CDTR) covers the period 25-31 July 2021 and includes updates on COVID-19, Vibrio growth in the Baltic Sea, the Olympic Games in Tokyo 2020 (2021), West Nile virus, chikungunya and dengue.